libbyshoop/comm-avoiding-cuts-cc/README.md

 picocluster@pc0:~$ sudo apt update picocluster@pc0:~$ sudo apt install nfs-common nfs-kernel-server
 ```
-Then we need to make the file system available to all machines in our cluster by adding this line to /etc/exports (editing it a sudo):
+Then we need to make the file system available to all machines in our cluster by adding this line to /etc/exports (editing it requires a sudo):

 ```
 /media/cluster_files *(rw,sync,no_subtree_check)